A Parent’s Guide to Parental Control Software

 So how do you know if your family needs parental controls or not?

 It’s important to remember that every family is unique, and we all manage online time differently.
-So the rules in one family can be completely different to what may happen in your family.
+So the rules in one family can completely differ from what may happen in your family.

 And every child is different.
 Some kids are more curious than others.
 Which means they may accidentally find pornography.
 Or they may actively go and seek pornography.

-Accidental exposure to pornography is a real threat for children.
-And as parents we should be working hard to stop kids from seeing sexually explicit content.
+Accidental exposure to pornography is a real threat to children.
+And as parents, we should be working hard to stop kids from seeing sexually explicit content.

-You can read this blog post, if you’re unsure about the current porn climate and it’s effect on children.
+You can read this blog post if you’re unsure about the effects of porn on children and how easy porn is to find.

 The best way to protect children from accidental (or deliberate) exposure to pornography is to prevent it.

 It’s important to remember that parental controls won’t stop your child from ever seeing porn.
-They may see porn when visiting a friend (who doesn’t have parental controls set up), or be shown it by another kid on the school bus.
-Or you may not have set it up properly or your child has worked out how to get around it.
+They may see porn when visiting a friend (who doesn’t have parental controls set up) or be shown it by another kid on the school bus.
+You may not have set up your parental controls correctly, or your child may have learned how to get around it.

-So parental controls can prevent your child from accidental exposure as well as (hopefully) delay their first exposure until they are old enough to respond appropriately.
+So parental controls can prevent your child from accidental exposure and (hopefully) delay their first exposure until they are old enough to respond appropriately.

-TIP: Don’t make the mistake of assuming that parental controls mean that you don’t need to talk to your child about porn.
-You still need to talk to your child so that they know what to do when they see porn.
-You can learn more in this blog post, about how to start the porn conversation.
+Please don’t make the mistake of assuming that parental controls replace conversations with your child about porn.
+You still need to talk to them so they know what to do when they see porn.
+You can learn more in this blog post about how to start the porn conversation.

 Which parental control app or device do I choose?

-We used Qustodio for a couple of years, and then switched Bark for a year, and now we are back using Qustodio again.
+We used Qustodio for a couple of years and then switched Bark for a year, and then went back to Qustodio.

 My best advice is to sign up for one, play around with it and if you like it, then start paying for it.
 If you don’t like it, then try the other one.

 Make sure you sign up for a free trial first.
 So that you can work out what it can (and can’t do).
-As well as whether you can actually install it or not.
+As well as whether you can install it.
+If you can’t get a free trial, look at their Refund Policy, just in case you don’t like it and want your money back.

 Don’t forget to look at the costs.
 Is there a monthly or annual fee?
 Or just one upfront fee?
 Do you need to pay extra for more features?